-There is hope, innovation and support available for those with pancreatic cancer -- as well as other rare cancers such as ampullary cancer -- here at the University of Michigan's Pancreatic Cancer Center.
-Contact us at 800-865-1125.
+The University of Michigan's Pancreatic Cancer Center offers hope, innovation and support to those with pancreatic cancer -- as well as other rare cancers such as ampullary cancer

 Pancreatic cancer is an abnormal growth of the cells of the pancreatic duct, the tube that drains the juices made by the pancreas to aid digestion in the small intestine.
 The pancreas also makes hormones, such as insulin and glucagon.
 The hormones go directly into the bloodstream to help the body use and store the energy it gets from food.
 The pancreas is located behind the stomach.

-- At the University of Michigan we are striving to find new treatments and to develop preventative strategies to reverse these statistics, and to provide hope to families struggling with this difficult disease.
+- At the University of Michigan Pancreatic Cancer Center, we are striving to find new treatments and to develop preventative strategies to reverse these statistics, and to provide hope to families struggling with this difficult disease.

 Our pancreatic cancer specialists follow a team approach to care.
 Patients have their diagnosis discussed by pancreatic oncologists, surgeons, gastroenterologists, radiation oncologists and pathologists.
 By having everyone involved, a personalized treatment plan is developed.
 In most cases, this discussion happens the same day as the appointment.